-1 Support the development and maintenance of short line and regional railroads.
-Ongoing 2 Improve the communication between private carriers and state and local officials.
-Ongoing 3 Increase opportunities for air cargo in the region.
+1 1 Support the development and maintenance of short line and regional railroads.
+2 Improve the communication between private carriers and state and local officials.
+Ongoing Ongoing 3 Increase opportunities for air cargo in the region.
 Ongoing 4 Improve coordination with class one carriers serving the region.
 Immediate 5 Consider impacts on freight when making future transportation investments.
 Future

-Table 14-4 - Needs to Enhance the Movement of Information (MoI)
+Table 14-4 - Needs to Enhance the Movement of Information (Mol)

 1 Improve distribution and access of real-time highway and transit information.
 Ongoing 2 Coordinate efficient use of existing rights of way to house communication infrastructure.
-3 Educate communities on the advantages of ITS and expand the use of ITS in the region.
-Ongoing 4 Consider the impacts of outdated navigation applications that provide incorrect travel directions.
+Ongoing 3 Educate communities on the advantages of ITS and expand the use of ITS in the region.
+Ongoing 4 Outdated navigation applications provide incorrect travel directions.
 Ongoing 5 Increase public and community involvement in the transportation planning process.
 Ongoing 6 Improve the availability of high speed internet and wireless communication access in the region.
 Immediate 7 Develop and implement policies on autonomous vehicles.
-Immediate 8 Improve access to on demand services as smart phones and cellular service are not easily available to low income households and rural areas.
+Immediate 8 On demand services require a smart phone and cellular service which are not easily available to low income households and rural areas.
 Immediate